mapproxy/mapproxy/doc/plugins.rst

     def register_command(command_name, command_spec):
         """ Method used by plugins to register a command.

-            :param command_name: Name of the service
+            :param command_name: Name of the command
             :type command_name: str
             :param command_spec: Definition of the command.
 Dictionary with a 'func' and 'help' member
             :type command_spec: dict
         """

-This can for example by used like the following snippet:
+This can for example be used like in the following snippet:

 .. code-block:: python